Rodea Point, Roaring Rocky Ledges Near Depoe Bay

-This part of the central Oregon coast – about eight miles from Fishing Rock State Park to the southern edge of Cape Foulweather – is yet another remarkable chunk of rocky shoreline where things explode more often than not.
+This part of the central Oregon coast – about eight miles from Fishing Rock State Recreation Site to the southern edge of Cape Foulweather – is yet another remarkable chunk of rocky shoreline where things explode more often than not.

-Here, as Highway 101 going south to Newport hits a stark fork, the tiny road jutting off towards the shoreline is called Otter Crest Loop Road.
+Here, as Highway 101 going south to Newport hits a stark turn and fork in the road, the tiny roadway jutting off towards the shoreline is called Otter Crest Loop Road.
 At this junction sits what is called Rodea Point: basically an informal viewpoint where a gravel pullout allows the traveler more means of watching massive waves do their pyrotechnics.

 Because of this, you’ll want to stay away from the temptation to go walking down to these ledge areas.
 This is an area that can and will kill.

 But the show up on this bluff is full of never-ending wonders.